Monsieur Antoine – Paris Hair Stylist 1927

 Monsieur Antoine – the inventor of “The Shingle” is one of the reasons why girls leave home to go to Paris. the other reason, of course, is to get a divorce!

-In settling domestic situations or in arranging coiffures, Paris is still the centre.
+In settling domestic situations or in arranging coiffures, Paris is still the center for 1920’s hairstyle innovation.

 This elegant young man ( born in Poland ) came to New York for a brief hectic visit in November just past to establish a salon at Saks Fifth Avenue.